It is one of the primary amino acids discovered and synthesized long before its isolation from natural sources.

-The alanine aminotransferase reaction takes place in reverse in the liver, where the regenerated pyruvate is used in gluconeogenesis, forming glucose that returns to the muscles through the circulation system.
+The alanine aminotransferase reaction occurs in reverse in the liver, where the regenerated pyruvate is used in gluconeogenesis, forming glucose that returns to the muscles through the circulation system.

-Glutamate in the liver enters the mitochondria and is broken down by glutamate dehydrogenase into α-ketoglutarate and ammonium, which in turn participates in the urea cycle to form urea that is excreted through the kidneys.
+Glutamate is the liver that enters the mitochondria and is broken down by glutamate dehydrogenase into α-ketoglutarate and ammonium, which participate in the urea cycle to form urea that is excreted through the kidneys.

-The glucose-alanine cycle allows the pyruvate and glutamate to be removed from the muscle and transported safely to the liver, where glucose is regenerated from pyruvate and then returned to the muscle, this moves the energy load of gluconeogenesis to the liver in place of the muscle, and all available ATP in the muscle can be devoted to muscle contraction.
+The glucose-alanine cycle allows the pyruvate and glutamate to be removed from the muscle and transported safely to the liver, where glucose is regenerated from pyruvate and then returned to the power; this moves the energy load of gluconeogenesis to the liver in place of the muscle.
+All available ATP in the muscle can be devoted to muscle contraction.

-It is a catabolic pathway, and is based on the breakdown of proteins in muscle tissue.
-It is not clear if this is the same and / or to what extent it occurs in non-mammals.
+It is a catabolic pathway based on the breakdown of proteins in muscle tissue.
+It is unclear if this is the same and to what extent it occurs in non-mammals.

-It is also known to increase immunity and provide energy for the brain, the central nervous system and for muscle tissue.
+It is also known to increase immunity and provide energy for the brain, the central nervous system, and muscle tissue.

 As is known, amino acids are the building blocks of proteins, thus becoming the key to building muscles, and alanine is also on the list, which helps protect cells from damage during intense physical activity.

-Then, due to the fact that the fluid in the prostate gland contains this amino acid, it was suggested that alanine might help treat benign prostatic hyperplasia, which is the condition in which the prostate is enlarged .
+Then, because the fluid in the prostate gland contains this amino acid, it was suggested that alanine might help treat benign prostatic hyperplasia, which is the condition in which the prostate is enlarged.

-It is an aliphatic amino acid, because the side chain connected to the α-carbon atom is a methyl group (-CH3), so it is the simplest α-amino acid except for glycine .
+It is an aliphatic amino acid because the side chain connected to the α-carbon atom is a methyl group (-CH3), so it is the simplest α-amino acid except glycine.

-The methyl side chain of alanine is not reactive and, therefore, almost never participates directly in the function of the protein.
+The methyl side chain of alanine is not reactive and, therefore, rarely participates directly in the protein’s function.

-Because the alanine side chain can not be phosphorylated (only compounds such as 3-phosphino-L-alanine and 3-hydroxyphosphinilalanine are known), it is useful in loss-of-function experiments with respect to phosphorylation.
+Because the alanine side chain can not be phosphorylated (only compounds such as 3-phosphine-L-alanine and 3-hydroxyphosphinilalanine are known), it is helpful in loss-of-function experiments concerning phosphorylation.

-Some techniques involve the creation of a gene library, each of which has a point mutation in a different position in the area of interest, sometimes even in all positions of the complete gene, this is called “sweep mutagenesis”.
+Some techniques involve the creation of a gene library, each of which has a point mutation in a different position in the area of interest, sometimes even in all parts of the complete gene; this is called “sweep mutagenesis.”

 Stability of free radicals: